Dennis, Massachusetts: Dennis

-Chapin Memorial Beach, which was previously known as Black Flats for its black sands and extensive tidal flats, was named in honor of George H. Chapin, a real estate developer who donated the land to the Town after World War II.
-Chase Garden Creek empties into Cape Cod Bay at Chapin Beach, and serves as a boundary between Dennis and Yarmouth.
-It was named for the Chase family, settlers who were on the Cape by 1638.
+Chapin Memorial Beach, which was previously known as Black Flats for its black sands and extensive tidal flats, was named in honor of George H. Chapin, who was a real estate developer that donated the land to the Town after World War II.
+Chase Garden Creek empties into Cape Cod Bay at Chapin Beach and serves as a boundary between Dennis and Yarmouth.
+It was named for the Chase family, settlers who were on the Cape around 1638.

 The area leading to Chapin Beach has alternatively been known as Little Italy and Little Taunton for the Italian immigrants who came by way of Taunton, Massachusetts in the late 1800s to build the railroad on Cape Cod.
-Many streets in the area, such as Squadrilli Way, Dr. Boterro Road, Spadoni Road, and Angelo Road, as well as Lombardi Heights, were named for Italians.
+Many streets in the area, such as Squadrilli Way, Dr. Botero Road, Spadoni Road, and Angelo Road, as well as Lombardi Heights, were named for Italians.
 The area known as New Boston, including a road and a river, was named for a group of Bostonians who settled in the area.

 Corporation Beach, which is also sometimes called Nobscussett Beach, was named for the Nobscussett Point Pier Corporation.
-It is located on the east side of Nobscusset Point.
+It is located on the east side of Nobscussett Point.
 There was once an Indian village at Nobscussett Point and Harbor, which is also called the Bite, a misspelling of bight.
-Nobscussett is possibly related to the Algonquian word wanashqu, which means at the end of the rock.
+Nobscussett is possibly related to the Algonquian word 'wanashqu', which means at the end of the rock.

-Mayflower Beach was acquired by the Town in 1977 by eminent domain.
-It is named for the failed Mayflower Beach Condominiums Complex.
-At the other end of Mayflower Beach is Bayview Beach, which has a parking lot for residents only.
-Hippogriffe Road was named for a 678-ton clipper ship built in 1852 at the Shiverick Yards.
+Mayflower Beach, named after the failed Mayflower Beach Condominiums Complex, was acquired by the Town in 1977 by eminent domain.
+At the other end of Mayflower Beach is Bayview Beach.
+Hippogriffe Road was named after a 678-ton clipper ship built in 1852 at the Shiverick Yards.